arc42/arc42-faq/manuscript/faq_DONT_EDIT_HERE/07_F_tools.md

 **Longer answer**

-: We have, at least until October 2016, not gotten to know any free modeling tool that can really compete with commercial tools with respect to robustness, useability, feature completeness and availability-of-know-how.
+: We have, at least until November 2016, not gotten to know any free modeling tool that can really compete with commercial tools with respect to robustness, useability, feature completeness and availability-of-know-how.
 Before you go for any free modeling tool,